Disappearing Home Theater A/V Connections

 On the positive side, those same cables and wires that cause all that clutter also provide multiple ways to connect both old and new components together.
 However, over the past few years, with the accelerated pace of the change from analog to digital, a trend has emerged that may put a "connection squeeze" on the ability to connect older components to new home theater components.

-There is a systematic effort by consumer electronics manufacturers to eliminate several "legacy" connections from home theater components that consumers have used for years, or even decades, that will limit the practical use of older, but still functioning, devices that may use these connections exclusively.
+There is a systematic effort by consumer electronics manufacturers to eliminate several "legacy" connections from home theater components that consumers have used for years, or even decades.
+These actions limit the practical use of older, but still functioning, devices that may use these connections exclusively.

 Shown in the above photo montage are four types of connection options that you are seeing less of (note: these connection are not to shown to scale).